jp-panonce/my-eudaimonia/src/site/notes/JP's Eudaimonia.md

 # welcome to my eudaimonia

-*This is a place for my thoughts, insights, learnings and things I want to*
+*a place for my thoughts, insights, learnings and things I want to*

 ![me_and_sunrise_at_sambawan.png](/img/user/Resources/me_and_sunrise_at_sambawan.png)